richardsonlima/richardsonlima.github.io/deep.md

 ---

 # 🕳️ Deep Dives
-*Exploring the intersections of cognitive architecture, phenomenology, and high stakes systems.*
+*Exploring the intersections of cognitive architecture, phenomenology, and high-stakes systems.*

-This section is dedicated to long-form essays, technical slides, and profound explorations.
-Here, I trade surface level speed for **informational density** investigating the invisible geometries that bind music, philosophy, and the human mind.
+This section is dedicated to long-form essays and profound explorations.
+Here, I trade surface-level speed for **informational density**, investigating the invisible geometries that bind music, philosophy, and the human mind.

 In this space, we move beyond the *narrative self* to explore the *experiential self*.
 We investigate:
 * **Metacognition:** The structural observation of our own thought and feeling processes.